• Skip to primary navigation

 There are a few ingredients that you might not already have in your pantry:

 • Chocolate extract lends amazing flavor to chocolate baked goods!
-You can find some for yourself [here], or even better, make yourself some [Homemade Chocolate Extract] for next time!
+You may have to look online to find it, or even better, make yourself some Homemade Chocolate Extract for next time!

 • I’ve found it difficult to find espresso powder, especially one that’s fine in texture and isn’t already as hard as a rock.
-I use King Arthur Baking’s brand (link [here]), as it’s very fine and made specifically for baked goods.
+I use King Arthur Baking’s brand, as it’s very fine and made specifically for baked goods.

 • I really like the added chocolate flavor notes and subtle crunch from the cocoa nibs!
-They can be tricky to find, and I’ve never seen them in a grocery store.
-If you can’t find them, you can buy some online [here].
-Pro tip: If you're looking to add a little extra sweetness, you could always use ground [chocolate-covered espresso beans] instead!
+Pro tip: If you're looking to add a little extra sweetness, you could always use ground chocolate-covered espresso beans instead!

 Mocha Swirl Cookies

 I like lining my pans with silpats because they can be used over and over again and the cookies brown more slowly.
-If you’re interested in getting yourself some, you can find them [here].
 If you line your pans with parchment paper, just keep in mind that they may be done a little quicker than mine were!

 Now that these Mocha Swirl Cookies are a thing, I think they'll be a regular fixture on future Christmas cookie lists! <3